 The front of the car did not rise in the currents, as it had done previously.
-It was settling deeper than before, so there was less river under to provide hIt.
+It was settling deeper than before, so there was less river under it to provide lift.
 The water continued to pour in, quickly rising past Lindsey's ankles to mid-calf.
 They were sinking.